TanzaniteBot/discord-akairo/docs/general/updates.md

 If you want a good database, we recommend using an ORM like sequelize.
 Databases aren't hard to set up by themselves, and are much more convenient when used without being limited by providers.

-> For support regarding this fork, you can ping @IRONM00N#0001 in the Akairo discord server in #general or preferably join [my bots discord](https://discord.gg/7FpsYp2c47) and ask there.
+> For support regarding this fork, you can ping @IRONM00N#0001 in the Akairo discord server or preferably join [my bots discord](https://discord.gg/7FpsYp2c47) and ask there.